-I started out using Podio because I was looking, on behalf of a client, for a system to manage collaboration on projects., But I wanted more than Basecamp and the like could offer.
+I started out using Podio because I was looking for a system to manage collaboration on projects., But I wanted more than Basecamp and the like could offer.
 I didn't hold out much hope of finding the tool to satisfy the fuzzy concept in my head, but I did - and more.

 Podio can be used to manage any business systems.
 Examples are CRM, project management, training, software development.
-You can even use it to organise your holidays!
-What's more, it's also either free or very cheap.
-This sounds like a commercial, but I can assure you I have no financial interest in Podio.
-I'm just a big fan.
+What's more, it's also either free or very affordable.

-Podio is about to take the world by storm.
-It's not only innovative, it's very simple to use.
+Podio is very simple to use.
 But that simplicity of use can also spell danger.
 Anyone can build a Podio app - it's like playing with building blocks.
 The problem is, that simplicity can lure users into thinking that modelling their real world systems in Podio is also simple.
 It is not.

 Any child can put together a house from building blocks, but ask him to build a small town and model all the infrastructure, interactions and systems, and he's going to need some specialist knowledge too.
 The same goes for Podio.
 Designing a simple standalone app is easy, clunk, clunk, clunk and you're there.
 Designing a system of interacting apps that map a real world process needs specialist knowledge.

 The specialist knowledge required is object-oriented design.
 Especially expertise in identifying classes and methods.
-Database design knowledge is also very useful, particularly understanding normalisation, keys and the concepts of one-to-one and one-to-many relationships.
+Database design knowledge is also very useful, particularly understanding normalization, keys and one-to-one and one-to-many relationships.

 This is where I come in.
-I've been immersed in object-oriented design for the past twenty years.
+I've been immersed in object-oriented design for over twenty years.
 I've also been involved in database design for the majority of that time.
-I discovered Podio and was blown away by the concept and have become a Podio evangelist.
 Using a combination of these skills I will model your real world business systems in Podio.
-You only need me once (at least until your real world model changes.)
-I'll set you up right and show you how to do it.
-From then on Podio is so simple you won't need me and I can get on with helping somebody else set up and manage their business systems.

 I've already designed and set up Podio systems to: